Fraud Blocker

 • All submissions will be reviewed

-• The selection panel has access only to the ‘title’, ‘description’ and images
+• Our selection panel of highly esteemed and experienced industry professionals will only have access to the ‘title’, ‘description’ and images of each submission

-• All applicants will be notified of the panel’s decision by email (please check your junk/spam/trash/clutter folders regularly)
+• We will notify all applicants of the panel’s decision by email (please check your junk/ spam/ trash/ clutter folders regularly)

 • Is each image individually strong?